zeitgeistpm/zeitgeist/zeitgeist.md

 market then report fraudelently.
 In most cases, the native dispute system will incentivize and fairly resolve the fraudulent behaviour before a payout is made.
-However, in some cases it may be that there is such an incentive that a significant amount of Z8 holders are reporting fraudelently.
+However, in some cases it may be that there is such an incentive that a significant amount of ZGE holders are reporting fraudelently.
 In Augur this is resolved through a protocol fork - a messy process that requires all REP holders to migrate their tokens to what they believe is the right side of history within a limited time at the risk of losing all their REP completely.
-Instead of using a forking procedure, Zeitgeist solves this problem more elegantly through use of an elected on-chain body known as the _Executive Council_ that can call a public vote for all Z8 holders to decide the final outcome of a market.
+Instead of using a forking procedure, Zeitgeist solves this problem more elegantly through use of an elected on-chain body known as the _Executive Council_ that can call a public vote for all ZGE holders to decide the final outcome of a market.

 ### Advisory Committee

-When someone creates a market on Zeitgeist they have two available options for the size of the deposit they are willing to make using Z8.
-One option is to place a large deposit for example 10 Z8 and have their market be activated right away.
+When someone creates a market on Zeitgeist they have two available options for the size of the deposit they are willing to make using ZGE.
+One option is to place a large deposit for example 10 ZGE and have their market be activated right away.
 The large deposit is there as assurance to the network that the market will not be resolved as an invalid market.
 This is because invalid markets are overall harmful for an ecosystem (see the section on